segunak/SegunAkinyemi.com/docs/_posts/2024-11-28-gladiator-II-good-not-great.md

 * The music was exceptional, thanks to legendary composer [Harry Gregson-Williams](https://en.wikipedia.org/wiki/Harry_Gregson-Williams).
 Known to me for his work on another favorite of mine, [*The Chronicles of Narnia: The Lion, The Witch, and The Wardrobe*](https://en.wikipedia.org/wiki/The_Chronicles_of_Narnia:_The_Lion,_the_Witch_and_the_Wardrobe), Gregson-Williams delivered a score that was on point throughout the film.

 * A limited but memorable role from [Rory McCann](https://en.wikipedia.org/wiki/Rory_McCann)—who played Sandor "The Hound" Clegane in [*Game of Thrones*](https://en.wikipedia.org/wiki/Game_of_Thrones)—as General Tegula.
 It's always good to see former *Game of Thrones* actors on the big screen, especially after the way that show ended.
 While I'm still a huge fan of the series, Season 8 was rough.
 Seeing McCann felt like reconnecting with an old friend, and his presence in the film gave me a warm, nostalgic feeling.
-Also after writing this point, I'm remembering that Pedro Pascal was also in Game of Thrones as the strikingly flamboyant Oberyn Martell.
-Pascal has done so well since I honestly don't associate him as "just that actor from Game of Thrones".
+Also, after writing this point, I'm remembering that Pedro Pascal was also in Game of Thrones as the strikingly flamboyant Oberyn Martell.
+Pascal has done so well since I honestly don't consider him as "that actor from Game of Thrones".
 Good for him!

 * The use of real life historical figures throughout the film, albeit with some artistic liberty.
 You can read through a list of them [here](https://screenrant.com/gladiator-2-real-people-explained/).